PlatONnetwork/docs/docs/PlatON经济方案.md

 ##### Pledged as Alternative Validator Candidate

-Any Energon holder can pledge a certain amount of Energon (must exceed a predetermined minimum amount) as a deposit to become Alternative Validator Candidate s, and the total number of Alternative Validator Candidates is unlimited.
-Energon can be pledged from two sources:
+Any LAT holder can pledge a certain amount of LAT (must exceed a predetermined minimum amount) as a deposit to become Alternative Validator Candidate s, and the total number of Alternative Validator Candidates is unlimited.
+LAT can be pledged from two sources:

-(1) Energon of account balance: refers to the balance of the account, which is the Energon circulated in the account and can be used at any time.
+(1) LAT of account balance: refers to the balance of the account, which is the LAT circulated in the account and can be used at any time.

-(2) Energon of account lockout: refers to the part of Energon that is not unlocked when the account is locked in the restricting contract.
+(2) LAT of account lockout: refers to the part of LAT that is not unlocked when the account is locked in the restricting contract.

-To become a  Alternative Validator Candidate, you also need to submit the true version number of the node program, the signature of the real version number of the node program, the public key of the BLS, the Proof of the public key of the BLS, and a revenue account for receiving block rewards and Staking rewards (follow-up) Support for modification), the percentage of rewards (including support for block production and staking rewards) allocated by the node to the client (subsequent support modification), description of the node (subsequent support modification), the node's official homepage (subsequent support modification), Node's third-party information disclosure ID (optional, [keybase.io] (keybase.io) 16-bit characters generated by the account-support for subsequent amendments), name of the node being pledged (subsequent support for modification), node ID of the pledged And the number of Energon pledged.
+To become a  Alternative Validator Candidate, you also need to submit the true version number of the node program, the signature of the real version number of the node program, the public key of the BLS, the Proof of the public key of the BLS, and a revenue account for receiving block rewards and Staking rewards (follow-up) Support for modification), the percentage of rewards (including support for block production and staking rewards) allocated by the node to the client (subsequent support modification), description of the node (subsequent support modification), the node's official homepage (subsequent support modification), Node's third-party information disclosure ID (optional, [keybase.io] (keybase.io) 16-bit characters generated by the account-support for subsequent amendments), name of the node being pledged (subsequent support for modification), node ID of the pledged And the number of LAT pledged.
 The pledge needs to comply with the following rules:

 - Nodes cannot be repeatedly staking.
 - The system will initiate a period from the staking transaction block to the settlement block of the current epoch as a hesitation period.
 During the hesitation period, the system will initiate a revocation, and the node will immediately exit the  Alternative Validator Candidate list.